magnificent-math-club/magnificent-math-club.github.io/content/english/teacher/ivy-guo.md

 # course
 course: "Algebra and Python"
 # biography
-bio: "USAJMO Honorable Mention in 2022 and 2023.
-AIME Qualifier since 7th grade.
+bio: "USAJMO honorable mention in 2022 and 2023.
+AIME qualifier since 7th grade.
 I taught Algebra in 2021 and 2022, and Python in 2022.
 I'm excited to teach this Algebra class this summer!"
 # interest
 # interest: ["Computer Networking","Computer Security","Human Computer Interfacing"]
 # contact info